drunsinn/pyLSV2/README.md

 ```

 ### Accessing PLC data
  To read values from the PLC memory you need to know the memory area/type and the memory address.
+There are two ways to read these values.

+#### Reading via memory address
  The following command reads 15 marker (bits) starting at address

 ```
  con.read_plc_memory(address=32, mem_type=pyLSV2.PLC_MEM_TYPE_MARKER, count=15)